John Smith (murderer)

-John David Smith III (born 1951) is an American murderer convicted in 2001 of killing his first wife in 1974 and also has been indicted on charges for the 1991 murder of his second wife.
-Skull fragments found in a locker owned by him belong to a third, unidentified, woman, is the basis of an ongoing "Jane Doe" inquiry.
+John David Smith III (born April 2, 1951) is an American murderer convicted in 2001 of killing his first wife in 1974 and also has been indicted on charges for the 1991 murder of his second wife.
+Skull fragments found in a locker owned by him belong to a third unidentified woman; they're the basis of an ongoing "Jane Doe" inquiry.
 The FBI is also attempting to identify two women pictured in photographs found in John's collection at the time of his 2000 arrest.

 Background

-Smith married Janice Hartman (b.
-2 March 1951) on 30 June 1970 when they were both 19.
+Smith married Janice Hartman (born 2 March 1951) on 30 June 1970.
 The marriage was troubled; Janice's brother said that Smith was abusive from the start.
 Hartman left Smith in 1974 and returned to Ohio intending to divorce him, with the court granting the divorce decree on 14 November 1974.
 A few days later she told her family that she was going away for a while, and was last seen on 17 November 1974.

 Soon after, Smith's brother Michael observed him building a narrow box which he claimed was for Janice's belongings.
 In 1979, their grandfather discovered the box and called Michael, who found inside it a dismembered corpse with rainbow hair which he believed to be Janice Hartman.
 He told John, who took the box away.
 Neither the brother nor grandfather informed local law enforcement.
 Hartman's remains were discovered in a makeshift coffin found in 1980 by highway workers in an Indiana field.
 However, the skeleton was only known as the "Lady in the Box", remaining unidentified until 2000.
-Smith married his second wife Betty Fran Gladden-Smith, in March 1990.
+Smith married his second wife, Betty Fran Gladden-Smith, in March 1990.
 While confined to her home by an injury, she disappeared from West Windsor, New Jersey on October 4, 1991.
 Michael Smith kept his secret until 1999, when he told the FBI about the box containing Hartman's body.
 Inquiries with law enforcement officials in Ohio and Indiana produced the box and remains, with Indiana authorities having kept the box since its discovery in 1980, with the remains exhumed from the grave where the authorities had buried them.